 Differential Diagnosis in Adults

 Prognosis of pneumonia depends on many factors including age, comorbidities, and hospital setting (inpatient or outpatient).
-Patients older than 60 years or younger than 4 years of age have a relatively poorer prognosis than young adults.
-Antibiotic resistance, very concerning due to the enhancement of antibiotic regimens, and infectious diseases, especially those like bacterial pneumonia, can be easily cured.
+Generally, the prognosis is promising in otherwise healthy patients.
+Patients older than 60 years or younger than 4 years of age have relatively poorer prognosis than young adults.
+If pneumonia is left untreated, the overall mortality may become 30%.
+Antibiotic resistance is very concerning due to the excessive and unjustified use of antibiotics.
+The Pneumonia Severity Index (PSI) may be utilized as a tool to establish a patient's risk of mortality.

 The most common complications of bacterial pneumonia are respiratory failure, sepsis, multiorgan failure, coagulopathy, and exacerbation of preexisting comorbidities.
-Three distinct complications are metastatic infections, lung abscess, and complicated pleural effusion.
+Other potential complications of bacterial pneumonia include:

 Patients need to be referred to a dietitian to ensure that they are eating healthy.